-The OPGEE default FOR is given by country-level flaring data [162] and production volumes [163] for the years 2010 to 2015.
-A detailed listing of sources and compilation notes for flaring data is given in Table 6.57.
-The default flaring rate is retrieved from the 'Flaring' worksheet based on the field location specified in the 'Active Field' worksheet.
-The flaring rate in a specific oil field could be significantly higher or lower than the country-average.
-In the case no default is available for the specified field location, the world average is taken as the default value.
+The OPGEE default FOR is given by country-level flaring data [165] and production volumes [166] for the years 2010 to 2020, inclusive.
+The default flaring rate is retrieved from the 'Flaring' worksheet based on the field name if available (see below).
+If the field is not in our field-specific database, the average for the entire country (with country specified in the 'Active Field' worksheet) is used in place of a field specific value.
+Of course, the flaring rate in a specific oil field could be significantly higher or lower than the country-average, but in cases where no data are available, the country-wide flaring rate is used.
+In the case no default is available for the specified field country, the global average flaring rate is taken as the default value.